ikikara/SO_Project-Race_Simulator/2nd_version-2022_[offload_simulator]/README.md

 - [To run this project](#to-run-this-project)

 ## Description
-A program that will simulate an offloading system.
+A program that simulates an offloading system.

 ## To run this project:
 You have one way to run this project: